devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 But your app never consists out of exclusively immutable parts, does it?
 Variables need to change, data needs to be fetched and stored.
 Almost any app needs some sort of mutable data.
 As mentioned in the [previous chapter][declarative], in Flutter such data is called _State_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 No worries, how Flutter handles mutable State will be covered in the section [Stateful Widgets](#stateful-widgets) down below, so just keep on reading.

 ### The Widget Tree
 When working with Flutter, you will inevitably stumble over the term _Widget Tree_, but what is a Widget Tree?
 A UI in Flutter is nothing more than a tree of nested Widgets.
-Let's have a look at the Widget Tree of our example from Figure 8.
+Let's have a look at the Widget Tree of our example from figure 8.
 Note the card Widgets on the right-hand side of the diagram.
 There you can see how the code from snippet 5 translates to Widgets in the Widget Tree.

 ![Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-widget-tree.PNG)

 _Figure 9: Wisgen Widget Tree [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### Buildcontext
-If you have previously built an App with Flutter, you have definitely encountered _BuildContext_ [[@flutterdevteamBuildContextClass2018]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
+If you have previously built an app with Flutter, you have definitely encountered _BuildContext_ [[@flutterdevteamBuildContextClass2018]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
 It is passed in as a variable in every Widget build method in Flutter.

 | 📙  | BuildContext | A reference to the location of a Widget within the tree structure of all the Widgets that have been built [[@boelensWidgetStateBuildContext2018]](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956) |
 | --- | ------------ | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-The BuildContext contains information about each *ancestor* leading down to the Widget that the context belongs to.
+The BuildContext contains information about each *ancestor* leading down to the Widget that the BuildContext belongs to.
 It is an easy way for a Widget to access all its ancestors in the Widget Tree.
 Accessing a Widgets *descendants* through the BuildContext is possible, but not advised and inefficient.
 So in short: It s very easy for a Widget at the bottom of the tree to get information from Widgets at the top of the tree but **not** vice-versa [[@boelensWidgetStateBuildContext2018]](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956).
-For example, the image Widget from Figure 9 could access its ancestor card Widget like this:
+For example, the image Widget from figure 9 could access its ancestor card Widget like this:

 ```dart
 Widget build(BuildContext context) {